BigRoy/mayaVrayCommandDocs/README.md

 ###Snippets

 On the other hand there are the `snippets`.
-You could consider that the quick stop for finding your script to deal with a certain repetitive tasks.
+You could consider that the quick stop for finding your script to deal witha certain repetitive tasks.
 This is where you should go if you want to get started quickly.

 I'll add some more example functions in the repository over time.
 With this we hope to share some of the knowledge that we've gained from using V-ray over time and the increasing need we had to improve the efficiency of our workflow.